person looking frustrated at computer

 If the airline cancels your flight and you do not want to rebook:

 If an airline cancels your flight, you’re owed a cash refund.
-It’s federal law: “A passenger is entitled to a refund if the airline cancelled a flight, regardless of the reason, and the passenger chooses not to be rebooked on a new flight on that airline.”
+It’s federal law: “A consumer is entitled to a refund if the airline cancelled a flight, regardless of the reason, and the consumer chooses not to travel.”

 Airlines may try to hide the refund option and push you to take a voucher instead.
-Know your rights and be proactive.
+Know your rights, and be persistent.
 Even basic economy tickets—which are nonrefundable if you elect to cancel voluntarily—are eligible for a cash refund if the airline cancels your flight.

 If an airline is stonewalling on a refund and offering a voucher instead, these are the three main options at your disposal.

-First, hang up and call again.
+1. Hang up, and call again.
 Agents often have discretion about who gets refunds.
 Many times you will have better luck with one agent than another.
-Be friendly and remember the agent isn’t to blame.
+Be friendly, and remember the agent isn’t to blame.

-Last, you can dispute the charge with your credit card.
+3. You can dispute the charge with your credit card.
 Most banks guarantee that if you paid for something and didn’t receive it, you can dispute the charge and be reimbursed by the credit card.
-If an airline refuses to provide a refund, the chargeback option is there.
+If an airline is pushing back on a refund, the chargeback option is there.

 If the airline makes a significant change to your itinerary:

-Most airlines have policies that if they change your itinerary in a significant way after booking, they'll work with you to get you on the best flight for your schedule.
-What constitutes a significant change varies by airline (for most it's 90-120 minutes, though for American it's four hours) or your connection time needs to shrink to below the airport or airline's stated minimum connection time.
+Most airlines have policies that if they change your itinerary in a significant way after booking (three hours or more for domestic flights and six hours or more for international flights), they'll work with you to get you on the best flight for your schedule.

 In that case, the first thing you should do is go online to see what other flights are available from that airline and select the best option for your schedule.